-Many off-campus, part-time job openings are listed on the job boards at each VC location.
-Job listings are also available for full-time positions.
+Many off-campus, full time and part-time job openings are listed on the job board that is accessible on the Vernon College website.
 Resources are available to aid students in locating potential employers.
 The Employment Opportunity Centers, a division of student services, provide equal opportunity referral services for all students at VC.